 The story starts without preambles or lengthy introductions.
 Before you’re done reading the text on the front of the first card you know who you are and you’re presented with a mystery.

 The first few cards did a good job of peaking my curiosity and soon I was up to my head in cheesy 80s adventure cliches.
 I enjoyed the dice rolls – they really added suspense.
 Some of the premonitions – Clue Cards with foreboding images warning me about future events – made me sit back and think twice before making choices.
 But the longer I played, the the less I enjoyed it.
 Despite making careful choices taking my clues into account, despite being pretty enthusiastic about the nostalgic feeling of the whole package, I gradually lost interest in the outcome.
-Several times I felt I could just as well have flipped a coin to chose where to go or what to do next.
+Several times I felt I could just as well have flipped a coin to choose where to go or what to do next.
 I felt less engaged for every twist and turn the story took, and soon it felt very samey.
 “Oh!
 Something weird happened again.
 How quaint.”

 After playing through all the chapters, surviving until the very end – or rather one of the ends – I’ve seen about half of the cards.
 At most.
 Yet I’m not the least bit curious about the alternative endings, undiscovered clues, secret passages or gruesome accidents still hidden among them.